 The UBE is a uniformly administered bar examination that results in a portable score.
 This means that applicants who take the UBE may transfer their scores to seek admission in other UBE jurisdictions.
-States provide expiry dates for scores—typically three to five years—thus, an applicant’s score is no longer portable past its expiration date.
-Examinees who take the UBE may transfer their score to any jurisdiction which has adopted the exam.
+States provide expiry dates for scores—typically 3 to 5 years—thus, an applicant’s score is no longer portable past its expiration date.
 Missouri and North Dakota were the first states to adopt the UBE in 2011.
-As of 2018, 33 jurisdiction utilize the UBE.
+As of 2023, 41 jurisdictions utilize the UBE.

 The NCBE, which works with bar admission authorities to develop bar exams, created the UBE in response to national trends.
 The bar examination is a test intended to determine whether a candidate is qualified to practice law in a given state.
 In the United States, bar exams are administered by state government bodies.

 Historically, states administered their own bar exams, with formats and content unique from the other states.
 This was due to the fact that, for much of American history, laws could vary greatly among states.
 Additionally, most lawyers typically were raised, educated, and worked all within the same state.
 Thus, the fact that states had widely varying rules regarding admission to their bars did not have any effect on the vast majority of lawyers.